 On May 4, 2012, the Company amended and restated its 2010 Credit Facility (the credit agreement as so amended and restated, the "Amended and Restated Credit Facility").
-The Amended and Restated Credit Facility provides for the incurrence of a new senior secured five-year Term Loan A Facility in an aggregate amount of

-\$880.0 million (the "2012 Term Loan") and a \$100.0 million senior secured revolving facility (the "2012 Revolving Credit Facility").
+The Amended and Restated Credit Facility provides for the incurrence of a new senior secured five-year Term Loan A Facility in an aggregate amount of \$880.0 million (the "2012 Term Loan") and a \$100.0 million senior secured revolving facility (the "2012 Revolving Credit Facility").
 The proceeds of the Amended and Restated Credit Facility, together with cash on hand, were used to repay the remaining outstanding principal of the then-existing 2011 Term Loan.
 The 2012 Term Loan and the 2012 Revolving Credit Facility mature on May 4, 2017.
-The Company is required to repay 5.00% of the 2012 Term Loan in quarterly payments over the first two years, 10.00% of the 2012 Term Loan in quarterly payments over the next two years, and 70.00% of the 2012 Term Loan in quarterly payments over the final year.
+The Company is required to repay 5.00% of the 2012 Term Loan in quarterly payments over the first two years, 10.00% of the 2012 Term Loan in quarterly payments over the final year.